TalentToolbox/Documentation/Developers/Good-Commit-Messages.md

 # Good Commit Messages

 Any software project is a collaborative project.
 It has at least two developers, the original developer, and the original developer a few weeks or months later when the train of thought has long left the station.
-This later self needs to reestablish the context of a particular piece of code each time a new bug occurs or a new feature needs to be implemented.
+This later self, or a different developer, needs to re-establish the context of a particular piece of code each time a new bug occurs or a new feature needs to be implemented.

 Re-establishing the context of a piece of code is wasteful.
 We can't avoid it completely, so our efforts should go to reducing it to as small as possible.
 Commit messages can do exactly that and as a result, a commit message shows whether a developer is a good collaborator.